- Safety Tips

 - Carjackers are usually armed, either with a gun or a knife.

 - Carjackings may first involve a minor vehicle accident.
 The victim's vehicle is "bumped" at a stop sign, red light, or interstate off-ramp.
 When they exit their vehicle to check the damage, the carjacker may display a weapon and take the vehicle.

 - Other carjackings occur at stop signs or lights.
 The carjacker may approach the vehicle, display a weapon and order the victim out of his/her vehicle.

-- As a victim is entering or exiting their vehicle, the suspect may be standing close by, be in a parked vehicle hiding by other parked vehicles or building.
+- As a victim is entering or exiting their vehicle, the suspect may be standing close by, or be in a parked vehicle hiding by other parked vehicles or a building.

 - Anybody can be a target.
 Carjackers look for targets of opportunity.

 - Plan your route, try not to travel alone.

 - Do not drive in unfamiliar areas avoid trouble spots.